Ponte de Sôr is a city in the Alto Alentejo region, within the district of

 |

-Clock Tower The Clock Tower of Fronteira stands in the heart
+Clock Tower The Clock Tower (Torre do Relógio) of

-Arch of Saints in the main square of the village.
+directly beside the Chapel of the Arch of Saints in the main square of

 -